-Prior to salvaging, the Field System Integrator must determine if the ITS equipment is fully functional.
-If any part of the ITS equipment is found to not meet original manufacturer's specifications, contact Kyle Hemp of the WisDOT SW Region at (608) 246-5367.
+Prior to salvaging, the Field System Integrator must determine if the DMS and associated equipment is fully functional.
+If any part of the DMS or associated equipment is found to not meet original manufacturer's specifications, contact Kyle Hemp of the WisDOT SW Region at (608) 246-5367.